 In the last paragraph, I also touch on how natural birth is more conducive for slimming down.

 My personal birthing experience

-Every one will have a different birthing experience, resulting in different preferences.
+Everyone will have a different birthing experience, resulting in different preferences.
 Some other mothers may prefer a caesarean procedure due to their earlier unpleasant encounters with natural delivery, such as an ultra-long and painful labour.

 I was put on a drip to help expedite contractions.
-The contraction pain was bearable and I managed to catch pockets of sleep here and there that night.
+The contraction pain was bearable, and I managed to catch pockets of sleep here and there that night.
 By the next morning, my dilation was not ideal, still far away from the 10cm benchmark.
 My gynae decided to manually break my water bag.
 This was done by inserting an apparatus through my birth canal.
-For my first delivery, I had no anesthesia and I felt the full impact of the pain.
-I knew I would not be able to tolerate the labour pains after the contractions intensify and thus requested for epidural.
+For my first delivery, I had no anaesthesia, and I felt the full impact of the pain.
+I knew I would not be able to tolerate the labour pains after the contractions intensify and thus requested for an epidural.
 I am sure I made the right choice as it was another 5 to 6 hours (for both babies) before I dilated fully to deliver.

 At 10 cm dilated, I started pushing.
 However due to the epidural effect, I could not feel a thing in my tummy and couldn’t push well.
 Instead, I turned dizzy and nauseous.
-That was again due to the epidural and I vomited halfway pushing during my first delivery.
-In both cases, I did not push enough and my gynae used the forceps to pull both babies out from the birth canal.
+That was again due to the epidural, and I vomited halfway pushing during my first delivery.
+In both cases, I did not push enough, and my gynae used the forceps to pull both babies out from the birth canal.

 After the babies arrived, I continued with pushing out the placenta.
 I recall my gynae spending another half an hour on the placenta and stitches down there.